 Hello there!
-I’m a postdoc fellow at the Saxon Institute for Police and Security Research (SIPS).
-My research interests focus on quantitative methods and statistical computing, electoral studies, political extremism and fear of crime.
-I have experience working with a variety of datasets using R and Python, including survey, spatial, network and textual data.
-I’m also experienced in crafting research designs for the social sciences as well as designing surveys and questionnaires.
-Feel free to contact me in case you have any questions regarding my work.
+I’m a postdoctoral fellow at the Saxon Institute for Police and Security Research (SIPS) .
+My research interests include quantitative methods and statistical computing, electoral studies, political extremism and fear of crime.
+I work with a wide range of datasets using R and Python, including survey, spatial, network, and textual data.
+In addition to my academic work, I offer freelance data analysis and statistical consulting services for research and applied projects.
+I have extensive experience in developing research designs for the social sciences as well as in creating surveys and questionnaires.
+Feel free to contact me if you have any questions about my work or would like to discuss a data project.

 Data Analysis & Visualization